joedski/musings/NodeMCU/Journal 2019-05-05 - mDNS Query Support in NodeMCU Lua.md

 - A Character String is similar to a Domain Name, but without the MSB restriction: it's "a single length octet followed by that number of characters."
     - It's "treated as binary information, and can be up to 256 characters in length (including the length octet)."

 The definition of a Character String is important when you consider various Resource Record Types.
-Most important to me, at least, is the TXT Type, whose RData is defined as "One or more `<character-string>`s".
+Most important to me, at least, is the TXT Type, whose RData is defined as "One or more `<character-string>`s, the last being a zero-length `<character-string>`".
+An empty RDATA for the TXT type then is just the single octet `0x00`.